-We encourage students to speak to your teacher.
-However, students are welcome to discuss their concerns with any trusted member of staff including teachers, wellbeing staff, principal members.
+We encourage students to speak to their teacher.
+However, students are welcome to discuss their concerns with any trusted member of staff including teachers, wellbeing staff and school leadership.

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Milgate Primary School should contact the class teacher or the principal.
+Parents or carers who develop concerns that their child is involved in or has witnessed bullying behaviour at Milgate Primary School should contact the school teacher, Wellbeing Leader, Assistant Principal or Principal by phone 9842 7744 or email.